l33tname/blog/_posts/2015-07-29-Ubuntu-on-my-FreeBSD-server.md

 here is a guide.

-It's really simple the first step is to take ubuntu
+It's really simple, the first step is to take ubuntu

 ![take ubuntu][1]